 This post may contain affiliate links.
-I may earn a small amount from the company mentioned in this post.
-For more info check my full disclosure statement.
+If you purchase something through the link, I may receive a commission at no extra charge to you.
+For more info, check my full Disclosure statement.

 A few months ago, one of my Facebook readers showed me a fabric design she created.
 It is now ready for purchase!
 YAY!
 I asked Donna (dmDesigns) to share a little about her background, and how she uses this fabric.
 What an easy doll to sew!
 It would be perfect for a beginner sewing project!
 OR how about a VBS craft?
 Scout badge project?
 4-H?

-Hi!
+“Hi!
 My name is Donna and I am a watercolor artist and sewist*:

 To start, I designed and painted the dolls on paper, uploaded the image to my computer, and used PhotoShop to add words (Jesus Loves Me).

 There are 4 sets of dolls available.
 There are two that have no words (a lighter skin, and a darker skin version).
 Then there are two that say “Jesus Loves Me” (a lighter skin, and a darker skin version).
-We put them in our shoebox gifts for the 2-4 year old group.
+We put them in our shoebox gifts for the 2-4-year-old group.
 Each one is such an easy doll to sew!

 Here are the 4 links.
 Choose the one you want to purchase (each design has the same instructions).

 There are “smaller or bigger” buttons to choose the size of your dolls.
-The smaller you choose, more dolls can fit on one yard.
+The smaller you choose, the more dolls can fit in one yard.
 (Both sizes fit perfectly into a standard shoebox.)
 If you click “smaller” you will get 40 dolls on one yard of Basic Combed Cotton (it comes 54 inches wide).
 (Don’t change the “type” of fabric – that alters the size of the yardage.)

 “My Fabric Designs” usually has a 25% off sale about every 3 weeks.

 Time to Stuff: Stuff loosely to be cuddly.
 Stuff tighter to be firmer.
-You can use a chopstick, pencil (eraser part!) or even a dull plastic knife to poke out the hands or head.
-Finally hand sew the opening closed.
+You can use a chopstick, pencil (eraser part!), or even a dull plastic knife to poke out the hands or head.
+Finally, hand sew the opening closed.

 (Stuffing suggestion: I’ve found that the best buy in stuffing is Walmart pillows for $2.39.
 I usually get about 30 dolls per pillow.
 I end up spending less than 40 cents per doll for everything.
-Walmart does have the cheapest minky as well.)
+Walmart does have the cheapest Minky as well.)

 Another alternative could be to sew closer to the doll design, perhaps even going up and down the legs.

 This is such an Easy Doll to Sew!
 I think it would make a perfect project for a Beginner Sewer!
-Even a child as young as 5, 6 or 7 could make one with supervision.
+Even a child as young as 5, 6, or 7 could make one with supervision.

-Great to earn a sewing badge for Scouts or Pioneer Club.
+This is a wonderful project for beginner sewers, perhaps even to earn a sewing badge for Scouts or Pioneer Club.
 Perfect for adult crafting groups like Donna does – just set up people to cut, some to sew, some to stuff!

 *Sewist: a relatively new term, combining the words “sew” and “artist”, to describe someone who creates sewn works of art, which can include clothing or other items made with sewn elements.